Pension

 • Tip 8: Reduce your fixed costs

 Carefully examine your health insurance, other insurance policies, and subscriptions such as Internet and TV, every one to two years.
 Is everything still necessary and reasonable?
 When it comes to your health insurance, families often have especially high potential for savings.
-That’s why it’s worthwhile to review your premiums for obligatory basic insurance every year in the fall.
+That’s why it’s worthwhile to review your premiums for obligatory basic insurance every year in the fall with the help of a neutral health insurance comparison.

 • Tip 9: Do without a car.